LionPrincess7/adventures-and-beyond/english/forest/food/the-end.md

 You arrived home safely.

 The End!
-Ty for playing this adventure! (＾Ｕ＾)ノ
+Ty for playing this adventure! (＾-＾)